Finding The Right Set Of Exhaust Headers

 When it comes to exhaust, adding a pair headers will allow you to free up the restriction of the factory system, and sometimes even eliminate large bottlenecks such as the factory power-robbing catalytic converters (cats) or suitcase-sized resonators.

 Different Types of Mustang Headers

-For late model Mustangs, there are two main different types of Mustang headers: Shorty and Long Tube.
-The general difference between them is already in the name; Long Tube Headers typically run the full length down to where the cat back connects, and the shorty headers go in place of your factory manifolds.
+For late-model Mustangs, there are two main types of Mustang headers: shorty vs long tube.
+The general difference between them is in the name; long tube headers typically run the full length down to where the cat back connects, and the shorty headers go in place of your factory manifolds.
 Obviously, this can differ for different engines and model years, but the general idea still remains.

 Learn about the differences between each type of Mustang headers:

 - Shorty Headers: Typically replaces the factory exhaust manifolds with freer flowing piping.
 This option is popular with turbo builds due to the fact the turbo flange can connect closer to the turbo’s location in the engine bay area.
 Also popular for those who may want to keep their factory catalytic converters intact if their state requires emissions testing.